What is LASIK and how can it help me?

 - Light sensitivity

 While many of these side effects are temporary, there have been rare instances of reported long-term problems.
 Your LASIK surgeon will be able to explain any risks or side effects during your initial consultation.
-Schedule a consultation today to learn about the potential risks.

 Are you a LASIK candidate?